SamJouini/holbertonschool-web-development/css_advanced/README.md

 3. Most Popular Tutorials

     A curated list of the most popular tutorials available.
-Each tutorial will include a brief description, the tutor's name, duration, review (stars) and links to enroll or learn more.
+Each tutorial include a a video, a brief description, the tutor's name, duration, review (stars) and links.

 4. Free Membership

-    Information about the free membership option available for users.
+    Information about the free membership options available for users.

 5. FAQ